Data Science & Engineering Bootcamp

 To help you find your first—or next—job as a data engineer, we include a robust career services program.

-If you’re interested in our limited, tuition-free fellowship spots, you only need to to complete the application.
-We select scholarship recipients from those we believe to be the most highly qualified.
+If you’re interested in our limited, tuition-free fellowship spots, you only need to complete the application.
+We select recipients from those we believe to be the most qualified.